 Medical students and residents

-A clinical elective in Infectious Diseases is open to 4th-year medical students and residents at Washington University School of Medicine/Barnes-Jewish Hospital.
-Visiting medical students and residents from other institutions are also welcome and should contact the fellowship co-directors, Gerome Escota, MD at firstname.lastname@example.org or Ige George, MD, MS at email@example.com for further information.
+A clinical elective in infectious diseases is open to 4th-year medical students and residents at Washington University School of Medicine and Barnes-Jewish Hospital.
+Visiting medical students and residents from other institutions are also welcome and should contact Gerome Escota, MD at firstname.lastname@example.org or Ige George, MD at email@example.com co-directors of the fellowship program, for further information.

-The St. Louis STD/HIV Prevention Training Center is part of the prestigious Washington University School of Medicine in St. Louis, MO.
+The St. Louis STI/HIV Prevention Training Center (PTC) is part of the prestigious Washington University School of Medicine.